Saturday, 25 September 2010

 Atherton Laburnum Rovers FC were formed in 1956 as Laburnum Rovers, after the playing fields where they played.
 They come from the former colliery town of Atherton, which is nine miles north west of Manchester.

-Atherton Laburnum Rovers will be playing in the North West Counties League Division One in the 2011-12 season.
+Atherton Laburnum Rovers will be playing in the North West Counties League Division One North in the 2024-25 season.

 My visit